Suyog-23/fractional/README.txt

-A python library that allows you to get the fractional part of a number
+A python library that allows you to get the fractional part of a number.
+'''
+pip install fractional==0.0.1
+'''

 ========================================================================